In this lesson, you will learn how to implement a MySQL connection pool in Python. Also, learn the benefits of using

 Connection pooling means connections are reused rather than creating each time when requested.

 Establishing MySQL connection through python is resource-expensive and time-consuming, primarily when the MySQL connector Python API is used in a middle-tier server environment. i.e., Middleware that maintains multiple connections to multiple MySQL servers and requires connections to be readily available.

 For Example, Your application uses a database very frequently may be for data retrieving or data updations.
 To handle every new request application is creating a new MySQL database connection, and after completion of a request, the connection gets closed.
 Again for a new request, the application establishes a new connection, and this process repeats for every new request.

-If you analyze this situation, you can easily find that the application spends most of the time in creation and closing the database connection object.
+If you analyze this situation, you can easily find that the application spends most of the time creating and closing the database connection object.
 In this type of environment, we can improve application performance using connection pooling.

 A memory cache of database connections, called a connection pool, is maintained by a connection pooling module as a layer on top of any Database driver product to facilitate connection reuse.
 Connection pooling is performed in the background and does not affect how an application is coded.

 Configuring the connection pool in Python with MySQL

 To configure a connection pool, you need to consider the following factors: –

-- The maximum connections supported by the Database module.
+- The maximum connections a Database module can support.
 For example, the MySQL Connector Python supports a maximum of 32.

 - The size and nature of your application also how database-intensive your application is.

 - The size of the connection pool is configurable.
 You need to provide a connection pool size at the time of its creation.
 You cannot change the size once created.

 The number of connection objects depends on the above factors.